Sign up to our Newsletter

 Source: LSAC

-As you can see, both tiers cover the same services; however, Tier 1 includes a lot more.
+As you can see, both tiers cover the same services; however, Tier 1 includes more.
 Now we'll be going over a brief description of each of the services the LSAC offers.

 Credential Assembly Service Fees